-- 1.19 The Health and Wellbeing Board Strategy 'Our Lives, Our Health Derbyshire Health and Wellbeing Strategy, 2018-2023' (DCC 2018), sets out its key priorities and how members will work together to improve the health and wellbeing of Derbyshire's residents'.
-Important Derbyshire health statistics are identified within the strategy and its evidence base.
-The strategy outlines 5 priority areas: - Enable people in Derbyshire to live healthy lives - Work to lower levels of air pollution - Build mental health and wellbeing across the life course - Support our vulnerable populations to live in well-planned and healthy homes - Strengthen opportunities for quality employment and lifelong learning - 1.20 Key health priorities and principles are outlined in the 'Strategic Statement for Planning and Health across Derbyshire and Derby City'(2016).
-The statement was shaped in reference to the National Planning Policy Framework (2012) and the National Public Health Outcomes Framework (2016).
-The statement has been approved by all 10 of Derbyshire local authority areas', and reflects the need for local variation across Derbyshire. - 1.21 Further work is ongoing to ensure the statement accords with the updates to the National Planning Policy Framework in 2019. - 1.22 The Older People's Housing, Accommodation and Support Strategy 2018-2035 promotes the need for flexible housing to support the changing needs of residents throughout their life.
-Derbyshire County Council is seeking to move away from residential based care facilities and to support the provision of a greater range of housing that supports independence i.e. housing with varying levels of care, support or supervision/assistance available on site. - 1.23 Adult social care is also seeking to develop a range of community based specialist accommodation for working age adults with more complex needs as part of the national Transforming Care agenda. - 1.24 The County Council would welcome the opportunity to work proactively with developers via section 106 and CIL arrangements to support the development of accommodation and housing in line with these priorities. - 1.25 Derbyshire County Council's Public Health and Adult Social Care teams have and will continue to support local planning authorities to develop the inclusion of health and wellbeing in relevant policies, and provide evidence of local health needs within communities. - 1.26 Mandated public health programmes, which local government are required to provide, are revenue funded and are delivered by the County Council.
+- 1.20 The Health and Wellbeing Board Strategy Derbyshire County Council sets out its key priorities and how members will work together to improve the health and wellbeing of Derbyshire's residents'.
+Important Derbyshire health statistics are identified within the strategy and its evidence base. - 1.21 A Place We Call Home: Derbyshire's All Age Adults' Housing, Accommodation and Support Strategy 2023-2035 promotes the need for flexible housing to support the changing needs of residents throughout their life.
+Derbyshire County Council is seeking to move away from residential based care facilities and to support the provision of a greater range of housing that supports independence i.e. housing with varying levels of care, support or supervision/ assistance available on site. - 1.22 Adult social care is also seeking to develop a range of community based specialist accommodation for working age adults with more complex needs as part of the Building the Right Support programme - 1.23 The County Council would welcome the opportunity to work proactively with developers to support the development of accommodation and housing in line with these priorities.

+- 1.24 Derbyshire County Council's Public Health and Adult Social Care teams have and will continue to support local planning authorities to develop the inclusion of health and wellbeing in relevant policies, and provide evidence of local health needs within communities. - 1.25 Mandated public health programmes, which local government are required to provide, are revenue funded and are delivered by the County Council.
 As such developer contributions are not sought towards these health programmes.